Last Updated on February 1, 2025

 Standard Process may not be able to fulfill your request or provide you with personal information if it cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 To verify your identity, Standard Process may request up to three pieces of personal information about you, and Standard Process reserves the right to take additional steps as necessary to verify your identity if it has reason to believe a request is fraudulent.

 Standard Process endeavors to respond to a verifiable consumer request within 45 days of its receipt.
-If Standard Process requires more time (up to 90 days), it will inform you of the reason and extension period in writing.
+If Standard Process requires more time (up to 90 days), it will inform you of the reason and extension period in writing during the initial 45 day period.
 Standard Process will deliver the written response by mail or electronically, at your option.
+You may appeal any refusal to take action within a reasonable period of time, and within 45 days of receipt of an appeal, Standard process shall inform you of any action taken in response to the appeal, as well as the reasoning for that response, including denial of appeal.

 Any disclosures Standard Process provides will only cover the 12-month period preceding the date it receives your verifiable consumer request.
 The response Standard Process provides will also explain the reasons it cannot comply with a request, if applicable.
 For data portability requests, Standard Process will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

-You have the right to not be discriminated against for exercising any of your CCPA rights.
-Unless permitted by the CCPA, Standard Process will not:
+You have the right to not be discriminated against for exercising any of your U.S. State Privacy Law rights.
+Unless permitted by the U.S. State Privacy Law, Standard Process will not:

 • Deny you goods or services;